 Anyway, if you fancy a bit of challenge and want to impress your friends at that picnic then be brave and give these a go, you won’t regret it.

-You will need: Cling film, spray oil, hand blender and a food processor (if making your own breadcrumbs)
+You will need: Hand blender and a food processor (if making your own breadcrumbs)

 6 eggs medium

 1 red onion, finely chopped

 3 big garlic cloves, crushed

 2 tsp smoked paprika

 1 can soft chickpeas, rinsed and drained (try and get the big juicy chickpeas if you can, I use Napolina)